 Before You Ship

-Schedule In Advance
+Schedule In Advance (Over 30 Samples)

-Please schedule your submissions for cementum aging with Matson’s Lab prior to shipping.
+When submitting more than 30 samples, please schedule your submissions for cementum aging with Matson’s Lab prior to shipping.
 If a submission is not scheduled, it may take 6-10 months after arriving at the lab to receive age results.
 Scheduling with Matson’s in advance allows us to reserve space for your order to be processed more efficiently.
 We appreciate your efforts to schedule in advance and coordinate with us as soon as possible.

 To begin scheduling your submission, please contact us:

 Rush service may be available if you have time constraints that require cementum age results in less than 6 months.
 Rush orders are not eligible for quantity discounts, and must still include an electronic master list for all specimens.